rtcornwell/cdp-ranger-obs/README.md

 ## (4) conf: Profile directory

-   core-site .xml and hdfs-site .xml: Configuration files needed to access THE HDFS service(this service relies on the HDFS service)
+   core-site .xml and hdfs-site .xml: Configuration files needed to access THE HDFS service(this service relies on the HDFS service).
+Copy them from the HDFS service directory

-   Ranger-obs-security.xml and ranger-obs-audit .xml: (access to the configuration file of the rangerAdmin service)
+   Ranger-obs-security.xml and ranger-obs-audit.xml: (access to the configuration file of the rangerAdmin service)

    ranger-obs.xml: (The main configuration file of the ranger-obs-service service itself)

-   Kdc.conf and rangerobs.keytab, etc.: Other optional configuration files

    log4j.properties: Log configuration file

+   haddop-policy.xml find a copy of it and place it in the conf folder. original copy is under /etc/hadoop/conf.cloudera.hdfs

 ## (5) lib: Dependent package directory

 ## (6) Configuration: Fill in the required options according to your own environment, and the others will remain at default values

 (1) Core-site .xml and HDFS-site .xml configuration files: You can copy it from the hadoop root /etc/hadoop/directory
-       Note: Configure-ranger.obs.xxx-site .xml and HDFs-site .xml configuration files for ranger-obs-service do not appear

-   (2) Ranger-obs .xml configuration file: required configuration items
+(2) Ranger-obs.xml configuration file: required configuration items.
+Change these settings in the file.
+The java module serverconstants.java reads and sets all these parameters.

   <!-- ranger-obs-service Kerberos -->